 Pass-Through Service

-EPMI shall provide a Pass-Through Service under which EPMI will market Morrow’s energy or capacity to third-parties.
+EPMI shall provide a Pass-Through Service under which EPMI will market Morrow’s energy or capacity to third parties.
 At times, EPMI may also purchase energy or capacity from Morrow’s facility.

 EPMI will use commercially reasonable efforts to sell Morrow’s energy or capacity at the highest prevailing market price, taking into account such factors as creditworthiness of third parties, ability of such parties to perform, incremental transmission costs to different markets, and any other associated costs of selling energy into such markets.
 EPMI is not acting as a financial advisor to Morrow or guaranteeing any level of income or profit to Morrow from the resultant transaction.